 Green suggests using topical products that are gentle and not irritating or drying — products like Retin-A or benzoyl peroxide-based gels are a no go because of their excessive drying effects.
 “It is best to use lotion-based antibiotics and moisturizers and products which contain humectants, which attract water and moisturize the skin, helping to maintain the skin’s natural barrier,” says Green.
 “Other examples of humectants are glycerin, hyaluronic acid, allantoin, and sodium PCA.”

-Perfect for acne-prone skin, Sunday Riley’s Tidal Brightening Enzyme Water Cream contains hyaluronic acid and glycerin for a lightweight moisturizer that won’t clog pores.
+Perfect for acne-prone skin, Sunday Riley’s C.E.O.
+Afterglow Brightening Vitamin C Gel Cream contains hyaluronic acid for a lightweight moisturizer that won’t clog pores.
 If you’re prone to oilier skin during the winter months, consider using the Sunday Riley U.F.O.
 Ultra-Clarifying Acne Treatment Face Oil, which features a hefty blend of nourishing oils, including milk thistle seed oil, black cumin seed oil, and flaxseed oil, as well as 1.5 percent salicylic acid to help decongest pores.

 In terms of bacne, which is a significant issue during the winter months, Green recommends using products that are exfoliating humectants, such as glycolic or lactic acid.
 “More than half of the acne I see in my practice is on the back — bacne is as much a real problem as facial acne for many of my patients and if not treated properly, causes terrible acne scars,” she says.
 “Taking long, hot showers makes your skin worse since it will also cause the skin’s natural barrier to breakdown and increase your acne, especially on your back.”